Policies & Compliance

 The Same Individual Serving as University PI and SBC PI

 For SBIR awards, the SBC PI must be primarily employed by the SBC or "company".
 Most faculty members are fully employed by the University and therefore cannot serve as the PI for an SBC.
 To serve as PI for a SBC, the faculty member cannot have a University position or appointment of greater than 49%.
+However, in some circumstances, the University faculty member may serve as co-PI for the University (RI).

 For STTR awards, the PI named on the award may be primarily employed by either the company or the University.
-The exception is for NSF STTR awards, in which the PI named on the award must be primarily employed by the SBC.

 For the work conducted for both SBIR and STTR awards, the SBC PI and the RI PI may not be the same individual.
 While not explicitly stated, the STTR/SBIR policy, instructions, and project percentage requirements make clear that establishing a separation of entities and roles is important.
 Having the same person on both sides of the collaboration blurs the respective parties’ project roles, responsibilities and effort/time commitments.